ErpNetDocs/webclient/introduction/how-to/ui-customization/sort-by-date.md

 The context menu of each column allows you to perform several summary functions.

-These are used to perform advanced calculations that allow you to see important insights into a panel's records.
+These are used to perform arithmetic and logical operations that allow you to see important insights into a panel's records.

 ## Row context menu